brandonhorst/elliptical/README.md

     }
   ],
   score: 0.0001,
+  qualifiers: [],
   result: {}
 } ]
 ```

 Let's take a look.
-It is returning an array with a single item: an object with keys `words`, `score`, and `result`.
+It is returning an array with a single item: an object with properties `words`, `score`, and `result`.

-- `score` is an number between 0 and 1 that represents how the results should be sorted when displayed to the user.
+- `score`: `Number` - between 0 and 1 that represents how the results should be sorted when displayed to the user.
 The higher the score, the farther to the top it should sort.
 Note that the results from `parseArray` are *not* sorted automatically according to the score.
 Of course, in this case, it doesn't matter - we only have one result.
-- `result` is an object that describes the data that `lacona` has gleaned from the input.
+- `result`: `Any` - an object that describes the data that `lacona` has gleaned from the input.
 In this case, the user has not input any actual data - just the string `rem` - so `result` is empty.
+- `qualifiers`: `[String]` - a list of qualifiers for this output.
+Qualifiers are arbitrary strings that any phrase in the parse chain can output.
+These can be used by the interface to distinguish between different outputs with the same `words`.
+For example, if a command allows you to "call Mom", but "Mom" has two different phone numbers, one could have `qualifiers: ['cell']` and the other could have `qualifiers: ['home']`.
+In this case, there is no ambiguity so there are no qualifiers.
-- `words` is an array of `word` objects, describing how `lacona` understands the given input, and its autocompletion suggestions.
+- `words`: `[Word]` - describes how `lacona` understands the given input and its autocompletion suggestions.
+Each `Word` is an object with these properties.
-    - `text` is the string itself.
+    - `text`: `String` - the text itself.
-    - `input` is a `Boolean` that represents whether or not the user input this particular word.
-If `input` is `true`, then this word is a match of the input.
+    - `input`: `Boolean` is a `Boolean` that represents whether or not this word was a part of the input.
+If `true`, this word is a match of the input.
 If `input` is `false`, then this word is a suggestion.
+    - `category`: `String` - an arbitrary string which can be used for syntax highlighting, which comes from the `category` property on various phrases.
+While any string can be used as a category, the standard categories are `action` for verbs and `conjunction` for punctuation and grammatical necessities.
-    - `placeholder` is a `Boolean` that represents whether the `text` is an literal recommendation, or just an indicator of possible input.
+    - `placeholder`: `Boolean` (optional) - represents whether the `text` is an literal recommendation, or just an indicator of possible input.
 Placeholders are used to make it clear to the user what they should enter as they type.
+If `words` contains no objects with `placeholder: true`, then the output is considered complete.
+    - `argument`: `String` (optional) - the `text` prop of the highest level `<label argument={true} />`.
+This is used to classify output.
+Commands will use `<label />` to group sections of the command that can be considered independently.

 Our application should take this output and display it nicely to the user.
 For example, this output could be rendered

-> <strong>rem</strong>ind me to `string` `date and time`
+> <span style='color: blue'><strong>rem</strong>ind me to</span> `string` `date and time`

-In this way, we show the user a pleasant interface as they are typing their query.
+In this way, we show the user a pleasant interface as they are typing their command.

 ### Advanced Parsing